rsdn/CodeJam/PerfTests/Docs/Intro.md

 6. **It just works: real-world use cases.**  The design of the framework is heavily inspired by dogfooding experience and use cases from our real projects.
 If there're sane use cases uncovered we're going to add them.
 What's done so far:

    * Support for most popular testing frameworks and base types for adding new ones.
-NUnit, xUnit (*~not stable yet~*) and MS Test are covered for now.
+NUnit, xUnit (*~not stable yet~*) and MS Test perftest packages are available out of the box.
-   * Support for perftests over dynamically generated or emitted codebase.
+   * Support for perftests for dynamically generated or emitted codebase.
 Code annotations for such tests are stored as xml resource files, therefore you can change the code without transferring the competition limits from old code to new one.
    * Continuous integration support.
 If you do not want to update source annotations during CI test run (who does?) you can enable limits logging.
 Next run on a developer machine will catch up changed limits and update sources for you.
    * Configuration via per-assembly `.appconfig` files, assembly- and type-level attributes.
 Setup once, use everywhere.
    * Competition configuration system was rewritten.
 It is much simpler to create custom competition configs and to modify existing ones now.